 Unless otherwise ordered by the Court, "reasonable notice" for the taking of depositions under Fed.
 R. Civ.
-P. 30(b)(1) shall be not less than fourteen (14) days, as computed under Fed.
-R. Civ.
-P. 6.
-Before sending a notice to take a deposition, counsel or the unrepresented party seeking the deposition shall make a good faith effort to schedule it in a convenient and cost-effective manner.
+P. 30(b)(1) shall be not less than fourteen (14) days.

 (b) Depositions of Witnesses Who Have No Knowledge of the Facts.